phemankita/customer-ms-spring/README.md

 ```

 That's it, you have successfully deployed and tested the Customer microservice.

-## Deploy Customer Application on OpenLiberty

-The Spring Boot applications can be deployed on WebSphere Liberty as well.
-In this case, the embedded server i.e. the application server packaged up in the JAR file will be Liberty.
-For instructions on how to deploy the Customer application optimized for Docker on Open Liberty, which is the open source foundation for WebSphere Liberty, follow the instructions [here](OpenLiberty.MD)

 ## Optional: Setup CI/CD Pipeline
 If you would like to setup an automated Jenkins CI/CD Pipeline for this repository, we provided a sample [Jenkinsfile](Jenkinsfile), which uses the [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) syntax of the [Jenkins Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) to automatically create and run Jenkis Pipelines from your Kubernetes environment.